 Who doesn’t love crispy chicken fat, cooked with tangy lemon, and salty capers?
-Hmmmm, we feel it goes hand in hand.
-We have been whipping up chicken piccata for the past couple weeks.
-It is simple.
-It is tasty.
-Of course, we do it a bit differently; otherwise, we’d be like all the other chicken piccata cooks out there.
+I think they are a match made in chicken heaven.
+I have been whipping up this chicken piccata recipe a lot the past few weeks.
+It is simple to make, as well as really tasty.
+I do it a bit differently than most chicken piccata recipes; otherwise, it would be like all the other recipes out there.

 Succulent.
 Really, it is succulent.
-Perfectly paired with a bowl of pasta, that is lightly seasoned; we used some left over that was seasoned with a little pancetta, garlic, and olive oil.
+Perfectly paired with a bowl of pasta with simple seasonings.
+We used a little pancetta, garlic, and olive oil.
 Pass the green salad, warm crusty bread, and a glass of wine.
 Life does not get much better than this.

 Recipe: Chicken Piccata

 5 cloves of garlic, thinly sliced

 2 tablespoons olive oil

 2 medium lemons, one sliced into slices, the other used for juice